charliecalvert/CloudNotes/Assignments/React/ReactPropsMounted.md

 ## Turn it in

 Follow the instructions in **ReactPropsShow**.
-Call the branch: ReactPropsMounted.
-Or just tell me that your code is in the **ReactPropsShow** branch.
+Call the branch: **ReactPropsMounted**.
+Or, if your code is in the **ReactPropsShow** branch, let me know.
+Something like this:

+- add, commit, push.
+When you commit, include a message that mentions the assignment name.
+- tag, push.
+When you tag, include a message that mentions the assignment name.
+- if you are not already in a branch named after your project, then create one:  **git branch ReactPropsMounted**.
+Whether you ever enter and use the branch is up to you.
+To enter it: **git checkout ReactPropsMounted**.

 [elf-ed]: http://www.elvenware.com/charlie/development/web/JavaScript/JavaScriptReact.html#enzyme-debug-class